-(b) The procedures must provide clear instructions for safely performing maintenance activities on process equipment, consistent with the process safety information (PSI) for the process.
+(b) The procedures must provide clear instructions for safely performing maintenance activities on process equipment, consistent with the PSI for the process.

-(c) The procedures and inspection documents developed under this section must be readily accessible to employees and employee representatives, including employees of contractors who are performing work on process equipment, and whose job tasks expose them to process safety hazards.
+(c) The procedures and inspection documents developed under this section must be readily accessible to employees and employee representatives, including affected employees of contractors who are performing work on process equipment, and whose job tasks expose them to process safety hazards.